Dogs are welcome at Moors Valley. Please use the information below to help you plan your visit.

 Visitor Centre and Restaurant

-Dogs on leads are welcome at the Information Point in the Visitor Centre.
-They are not permitted in the main restaurant area, however there are a few tables nearer the front doors where visitors may sit with well-behaved dogs.
-Alternatively, a gated dog park is located just outside the restaurant doors at the front of the Visitor Centre.
-Picnic tables are also provided for restaurant customers on the patio behind the Visitor Centre and dogs on leads are welcome in this area; water bowls are provided.
+Dogs on leads are welcome inside the Visitor Centre and in the restaurant.
+There is a dog friendly seating area in the main restaurant area, picnic tables are also provided for restaurant customers on the patio behind the Visitor Centre and dogs on leads are welcome in this area; water bowls are provided.

 Play Areas and Play Trail

 Please come along prepared to clear up after your dog.
-Six green dog bins are located in the Forest area and two red dog bins are provided at the north of the Park area at Potterne; these are marked on the walking trail map leaflets.
-Dog poo bags are available to purchase from the Information Point.
+13 dog bins are located around the park and forest; these are marked on the walking trail map leaflets.

 Water bowls are provided in all dog parks and on the patio behind the Visitor Centre.
 There is a drinking water tap at the front of the Visitor Centre to fill water bowls.